joklawitter/geophylo/README.md

 ### Python Implementation

-TBA - The Python implementation solves the external labeling problem using Gurobi as an integer linear programming (ILP) solver.
+The Python implementation solves the external labeling problem using Gurobi as an integer linear programming (ILP) solver.

 ### Additional Resources

-In addition to the code to generate realistic synthetic instances, we have included several real-world examples used in our experiments.
+In addition to the code to generate realistic synthetic instances, we have included the generated instances and three real-world examples used in our experiments.
-If you utilize these examples in your work, we request that you cite the respective references mentioned in our paper.
+If you utilize the real world examples in your work, we would appreciate if you cite the respective references.

 ## License